Code-Institute-Submissions/ms4-5/README.md

 # ArtWitch - handmade with love!

     This web app represents a 4th milestone project for Code Institute's Fullstack Web Developer course.
     This app will also be used as real world e-commerce web site later on by my friend who decide to venture into business of selling handmade product online.
     My idea was to bulid basic e-commerce site with all of the needed functionality which can later be customized with different design layouts and functionality.

+(Important : Project is not finished, I decided to submit at the advice of student care.
+I am aware that project will fail at this state but I am hoping to get a chance of resubmission and hopefully gettinga a pass.
+I apologize for any inconvenience)